bang-olufsen/mozart-open-api/docs/overview.md

 ## API usage

-Create a MozartClient object, listen to all WebSocket notifications, set the volume level, activate a preset and expand the Beolink session to a peer, then finally print Beolink listeners.
+To use the Python API:

+- Create a MozartClient object
+- Choose which (if any) WebSocket events to listen to
+- Connect to the WebSocket notification channel (if needed)
+- Use any of the endpoints

+### Example

 <!--
 type: tab
 title: Synchronous
 -->

-### Synchronous

 <!-- title: "Synchronous API usage example"
 lineNumbers: true